 - Clearly define the purpose of the site above the fold with text, logo, and image;

-- Navigation must be clear - buttons look like buttons, etc.
+- Navigation must be straightforward - buttons look like buttons, etc.

 - Conventional placement of things like the logo (upper left), main navigation menu (top), call to action button (top), search feature (header), social media links (footer);